Apps for Kids on the Autism Spectrum

 For more great learning tools for kids with special needs and learning differences, check out our Learning Difficulties and Special Needs guide.

-Angela Zimmerman, Common Sense Media, Manager of Editorial Partnerships, contributed to this article.
+Angela Zimmerman, Common Sense Media, Senior Manager of Editorial Partnerships, contributed to this article.